ICTO/BBB-Load-Balancer/README.md

 Access the web interface: http://127.0.0.1:8000 (or vhost configured in apache or nginx) The first time you access this page, you must create an admin user.
 After creating this user, you can manage the BBB load balancer.
 You need to add at least 1 BBB server to the list of servers before you can use the load balancer.
 After setting up the load balancer, you should change your client applications BBB url to the new BBB load balancer URL.
 (http://127.0.0.1/bigbluebutton)

+# Updating the loadbalancer #

+So we added cool new features to the repository but you have deployed old code.
+You should do the following commands to get the newest code.

+	$ cd /var/www/bbb-load-balancer
+	$ git pull
+	$ app/console cache:clear --env=prod
+	$ app/console assets:install
+	$ app/console assetic:dump --env=prod